Kiosk mode for Android Enterprise

 6.Select the Kiosk Mode tab.

 7.Select which enterprise account this policy will be associated with.
-This determines which devices the policy can apply to and which approved apps are available to be whitelisted.
+This determines which devices the policy can apply to and which approved apps are available to be in the allow list.

-8.Select whether the device will be locked to a single app or a list of whitelisted apps.
+8.Select whether the device will be locked to a single app or a list of allowed apps.

 9.Select the app(s) the device will be locked to.